joelouthan/theologic.us/content/posts/4-family-devos-luke/2020/2020-07-02-family-devos-luke.md

 ## Christ is Lord of Our Bodies

 Luke 5:12-16 While he was in one of the cities, there came a man full of leprosy.
-And when he saw Jesus, he fell on his face and begged him, “Lord, if you will, you can make me clean.”
-13 And Jesus stretched out his hand and touched him, saying, “I will; be clean.”
-And immediately the leprosy left him.
-14 And he charged him to tell no one, but “go and show yourself to the priest, and make an offering for your cleansing, as Moses commanded, for a proof to them.”
-15 But now even more the report about him went abroad, and great crowds gathered to hear him and to be healed of their infirmities.
-16 But he would withdraw to desolate places and pray.
+And when he saw Jesus, he fell on his face and begged him, “Lord, if you will, you can make me clean.”<sup><sup> 13 </sup></sup>And Jesus stretched out his hand and touched him, saying, “I will; be clean.”
+And immediately the leprosy left him.<sup><sup> 14 </sup></sup>And he charged him to tell no one, but “go and show yourself to the priest, and make an offering for your cleansing, as Moses commanded, for a proof to them.”<sup><sup> 15 </sup></sup>But now even more the report about him went abroad, and great crowds gathered to hear him and to be healed of their infirmities.<sup><sup> 16 </sup></sup>But he would withdraw to desolate places and pray.

 *Does the God who created us would be in charge over us?
 Why or why not?*